 It’s important for teachers to refill their cups because they give so much.
 But do it some other time than when you’re teaching.

 As in showing off.
-As in popping up into a handstand (or some other “impressive” pose) when you’re teaching a gentle class, or introducing yourself, or generally doing a handstand anytime you’re not actually teaching a handstand.
+Like popping into a handstand (or some other “impressive” pose) when you’re teaching a gentle class, or introducing yourself, or generally doing a handstand anytime you’re not actually teaching a handstand.

 This goes for trying to impress other teachers too.
 There’s usually little to no need to do the splits or lift into a headstand AFTER you’ve taken an hour long class.

 Think Bikram.
-Yeah, I went there.
-He’s a douche.
-No matter how great a yoga teacher he may be (or have been) he’s a douche because he used his students, particularly the female ones.
+No matter how great a yoga teacher he may be (or have been) he’s an asshole because he used his students, particularly the female ones.

 As a yoga educator, I use stories to highlight teachable moments.
 However when I tell a story, I never use names, and I may change one or two facts.
 If I have a teachable story but someone in training may know the person in the story, I skip over it all together.